 Example: Raising literacy is a goal at this school.
 Providing books for students to read on a subject they are already interested in and reading to them will increase their literacy skills.
 (Problem and solution do not clearly intersect.)

 • Too General:

 Example: My students come from an economically disadvantaged area.
 As a result, they rarely have access to the funding and materials most students take for granted at other schools.

-State Your Problem - Strong
+What's Your Solution - Strong